okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 #### Add an OIN SAML 2.0 Authentication app

-Adds a SAML 2.0 app instance for an app integration listed in the Okta Integration (OIN) catalog
+Adds a SAML 2.0 app instance for an app integration that's listed in the Okta Integration (OIN) catalog

 * The `name` field is required which identifies the OIN app definition for the instance you want to create.
 See [App name](#app-names).
 * Specify `SAML_2_0` in the required `signOnMode` parameter.